Languages

 There are a few things to consider before you set off on one of Iceland's F-roads:

-• You are only allowed to drive a 4x4 vehicles on F-roads
+• Only 4x4 vehicles are allowed to drive on F-roads.

 • Off-road driving is illegal in Iceland.
-Only drive on roads marked with a number, even though you may see some tire tracks do not drive on them.
-If you drive off-road you will face a hefty fine.
+Only drive on roads marked with a number, even if you see tire tracks leading off the road, DO NOT follow them.
+If you drive off-road, you will not only be contributing to the damage of an otherwise pristine landscape but also face a hefty fine.

-• F-Roads and highland roads are only open in summer.
-So make sure the road you plan to drive on is open.
+• F-roads/highland roads are only open in summer and can be opened at different times based on seasonal conditions, so make sure the road you plan to drive on is open.

-• Phone signals in the highlands are not very stable and you may find yourself driving for long without a signal.
+• Keep in mind the emergency number in Iceland: 112.
+Phone signals in the highlands are not very stable, and you may find yourself driving for a long time without a signal.
 However, you will always be able to call the emergency number in Iceland even if you have no signal.
-The emergency number in Iceland is 112.

 • Be sure to fill up your tank before heading into the highlands, as there is only one gas station there.
 The gas station is located in Hveravellir.